 Measurement While Drilling System Components

-- A downhole system which consists of a power source, sensors, transmitter, and control system.
+- A downhole system comprises a power source, sensors, transmitter, and control system.

 - A telemetry channel (mud column) through which pulses are sent to the surface.

-Check the full article of MWD Tool Components:
+Check the full article about MWD Tool Components.

 Measurement While Drilling Sensors

-All MWD systems use basically the same directional sensors for calculating inclination, azimuth, and tool face.
-The sensor package consists of 3 orthogonal accelerometers and 3 orthogonal magnetometers.
+All MWD systems use the same directional sensors for calculating inclination, azimuth, and toolface.
+The sensor package consists of 3 orthogonal accelerometers and three orthogonal magnetometers.

 Accelerometer

-An accelerometer performs measurement of the component of the earth’s gravitational field along the axis in which it is oriented while drilling.
+An accelerometer measures the component of the earth’s gravitational field along the axis in which it is oriented while drilling.
 It works on the “force-balance” principle.
 Atest mass is suspended from a quartz hinge, which restricts movement to one axis only.
 As the mass tends to move due to gravity acting along that axis, its central position is maintained by an opposing electromagnetic force.

 The larger the gravitational force, the larger the pick-up current required to oppose it.
-The voltage drop over a resistor in the pickup circuit is measured, and this is directly related to the gravitational component.
-Depending on the orientation of the BHA the reading on each accelerometer will be different.
-From these 3 components, the angle of inclination and tool face can be calculated.
+The voltage drop over a resistor in the pickup circuit is measured, directly related to the gravitational component.
+Depending on the orientation of the BHA, the reading on each accelerometer will be different.
+The angle of inclination and toolface can be calculated from these three components.

 Magnetometer

-A magnetometer will measure the component of the earth’s magnetic field along 1 axis.
-If a wire is wrapped around a soft iron core and then placed in a magnetic field, the current induced in the pick-up circuit will vary depending on the angle at which the toroid is placed.
-Therefore the size of the current is related to the direction of the coil with respect to the direction of the magnetic field.
-As with the drilling accelerometer the voltage measurement is done across a resistor in the pick-up circuit of the magnetometer.
+A magnetometer will measure the components of the Earth’s magnetic field along one axis.
+If a wire is wrapped around a soft iron core and placed in a magnetic field, the current induced in the pick-up circuit will vary depending on the toroid’s angle.
+Therefore, the size of the current is related to the direction of the coil concerning the direction of the magnetic field.
+As with the drilling accelerometer, the voltage measurement is done across a resistor in the pick-up circuit of the magnetometer.
 The voltages read at each magnetometer can then be used to calculate azimuth.

 Sensors Surveying & Calculations

-In the following equations a, b, c, x, y, and z refer to the accelerometer and magnetometer readings with axes as shown.
+A, b, c, x, y, and z refer to the accelerometer and magnetometer readings with axes in the following equations.

-Inclination – the angle between C accelerometer and vertical.
+Inclination – the angle between the C accelerometer and the vertical.
 Looking at a vertical cross-section

 .